-KCSIE requires that the Headteacher or Head of Nursery (or, where the Headteacher or Head of Nursery is the subject of an allegation, the chair of governors, or the chair of the management committee or proprietor of an independent school (the 'case manager')), should report the allegation immediately with the LADO.
+KCSIE requires that the Headteacher or Head of Nursery (or, where the Headteacher or Head of Nursery is the subject of an allegation, the Chair of the School Advisory Board (for Chatsworth Schools, Advisors), or the chair of the management committee or proprietor of an independent school (the 'case manager')), should report the allegation immediately with the LADO.
 The purpose of this initial discussion is for the LADO and the case manager to consider the nature, content and context of the allegation and agree a course of action.
 The LADO may ask the case manager to provide or obtain relevant additional information, such as previous history, whether the child or their family have made similar allegations previously and about the individual's current contact with children.
 There may be situations when the case manager will want to involve the police immediately, for example if the person is deemed to be an immediate risk to children or there is evidence of a possible criminal offence.
 Where there is no such evidence, the case manager should discuss the allegations with the LADO in order to help determine whether police involvement is necessary.